 Our tale takes place in a world full of anthropomorphic creatures who work day jobs, attend meetings, and participate in other human-oriented activities.
 The story follows a 41-year-old walrus named Hiroshi Odokawa, who works as a taxi driver for his city.
 He’s lived a quiet life due to his parents neglecting him as a child.

 Odokawa’s life is what you’d expect.
-He travels across various locations, picking up different animal citizens in town and engages in small talk with them.
+He travels across various locations, picking up different animal citizens in town and engaging in small talk with them.
 Some passengers have wonderful stories to tell and leave a lasting impression on Odokawa and the viewers.
 What’s intriguing about this is that some of their stories diverge into full-fledged sub-plots that intertwine with Odokawa’s journey wonderfully.

 This is an animal anime that balances comedic quips with dark and gritty themes to perfection.
 With its incredible writing and endearing characters, it’d be foolish not to give this a shot.